-Given the inter-jurisdictional nature of waterbodies.
-NLC supports national standards and requirements as an appropriate mechanism for addressing the adverse effects While it is necessary and of pollutants. appropriate that variations in climate, hydrology, and other unique regional circumstances be the foundation on which such national standards are built, any clean water goal must be applied on a uniform, national basis to prevent movement of industry in search of loosely enforced standards.
+Given the inter-jurisdictional nature of NLC supports waterbodies. national standards and requirements as an appropriate mechanism for addressing the adverse effects of pollutants.
+While it is necessary and appropriate that variations in climate, hydrology, and other unique regional circumstances be the foundation on which such national standards are built, any clean water goal must be applied on a uniform, national basis to prevent movement of industry in search of loosely enforced standards.